In this post we discuss how to improve your balance if you find that balance exercises don’t work.

 The particular newspaper article I read also featured a number of exercises to help you improve your balance.
 These were variations of standing on one leg.
 The thing that people couldn’t do in the first place.

-I imagine there are frustrated people up and down the country repeatedly trying and failing to stand on one leg whilst thinking about their impending death.
+I imagine there are frustrated people up and down the country repeatedly trying and failing to stand on one leg, whilst thinking about their impending demise.

 Let’s add some nuance to this and see if we can arrive at more helpful conclusions.